-Possible night vision side effects that sometimes develop after having Laser eye surgery include glare and haloes which can may make night driving difficult.
+Possible night vision side effects that sometimes develop after having laser eye surgery include glare and halos which can make night driving difficult.

-1. Corneal flap complications: On occasion the flap produced in LASIK eye surgery does not adhere correctly to the eye after it is put back in place.
+- Corneal Flap Complications: On occasion, the flap produced in LASIK eye surgery does not adhere correctly to the eye after it is put back in place.
 This can cause light entering the eye to bend irregularly causing night vision disturbance.

-2. Residual refractive error: This refers to post-operative uncorrected visual error.
+- Residual Refractive Error: This refers to a post-operative uncorrected visual error.

-3. Pupil Enlargement: In certain conditions after Lasik your pupil diameter increases such that it is larger than the actual treatment zone.
+- Pupil Enlargement: In certain conditions after Lasik, your pupil diameter increases such that it is larger than the actual treatment zone.
 Because your eye pupil naturally widens in low light, the effects are more noticeable at night.

-At AVC we achieve outstanding results and the possibilities of night vision glare and other side effects are substantially reduced because of thorough pre-operative checks and because we use only the latest laser eye surgery technology.
-(Link to technology details?)
+At AVC, we achieve outstanding results and the possibilities of night vision glare and other side effects are substantially reduced because of thorough pre-operative checks and because we use only the latest laser eye surgery technology.

 You really couldn’t be in safer hands and the possibilities of any post-surgical complications are kept to the absolute minimum.